10 Jaw-Dropping Places to See Near Kanab, Utah

 9. The Toadstools

-RTL Tip: Looking for a road trip?
-From Kanab, visit Sunset Canyon National Monument (very close to Flagstaff if you want to grab lunch), then Horseshoe Bend and the Toadstools on your way back to Kanab.
-It’s a long day but a great way to see a variety of unique things!
+RTL Tip: Looking for a fun road trip idea?
+From Kanab, visit Sunset Canyon National Monument, which is close to Flagstaff, if you want to grab lunch.
+Then, you can go to Horseshoe Bend and the Toadstools on your way back to Kanab.
+It’s a long day, but a great way to see a variety of unique things!

 Dog-Friendly?
 Yes!